Gagan-Dheep/Servision/README.md

 - nodemon 3.0.1

-Getting Started To run the portfolio website locally on your machine, follow these steps:
+Getting Started To run the RepIt locally on your machine, follow these steps:

 1. Ensure that you have Node.js installed on your system.